 DMC Solutions Lab Research Grant Program

-The DePaul Migration Collaborative seeks applications for its 2023-24 Solutions Lab Research Grant program.
-This program was established with funds from the Schreiber family to support interdisciplinary, community-engaged research projects aimed at directly addressing key challenges facing migrants in the United States and across the world.
+The DePaul Migration Collaborative seeks applications for its 2024-25 Solutions Lab Research Grant program.
+This program was established in 2023 with funds from Schreiber Philanthropy to support interdisciplinary, community-engaged research projects aimed at directly addressing key challenges facing migrants in the United States and across the world.
+This grant can support a stand-alone research project or a research project that includes the creation of a new course that provides research and experiential learning opportunities for students.
 Successful projects will address critical areas of need as collaboratively identified by the scholars and community partner(s) on the project.
-The funding runs from June 15, 2023-June 15, 2024, though individual project timelines may vary.
+The funding runs from June 15, 2024-June 15, 2025, though individual project timelines may vary.

 • The program funds grants up to $45,000 for six to twelve months of work, awarded to interdisciplinary teams comprised of DePaul faculty, staff, students, and/or, if desired, external academic colleagues.